Can a Whistleblower Remain Anonymous? | Mann & Elias

 How Difficult is it to Remain Anonymous as a Whistleblower?

-In some cases, you have the ability to file a case under the SEC whistleblower law and the CFTC whistleblower law, which allow you to sue for security fraud.
-In these types of cases, it is easier for you to remain anonymous and only the agencies will know who filed the case instead of the public.
+In some cases, you can file under the SEC whistleblower law and the CFTC whistleblower law, which allow you to sue for security fraud.
+In these types of cases, it is easier for you to remain anonymous, and only the agencies will know who filed the case instead of the public.

 Contact a Whistleblower Attorney